Easy Sweet Chili Sauce

 Have you tried this recipe?Mention @budgetbytes or tag #budgetbytes on Instagram!

-How to Make Homemade Sweet Chili Sauce – Step by Step Photos
+How to Make Homemade Sweet Chili Sauce Step-by-Step Photos

-Sugar Rice Vinegar and Sambal Oelek
+Sugar Rice Vinegar and Sambal Oelek in a pot.

 This is what sambal oelek looks like.
 This is the same brand that makes the most popular brand of sriracha, so you can usually find it in stores that sell sriracha.
 It’s just a mixture of red chiles and vinegar.
 Super simple, but really good, and extremely versatile!
 I put it on everything. :)

-Dissolved Sugar
+Dissolved Sugar in the mixture.

-Heat and stir the mixture in the sauce pot over medium heat until the sugar fully dissolves and the mixture looks clear.
+Heat the mixture: Heat and stir the mixture in the sauce pot over medium heat until the sugar fully dissolves and the mixture looks clear.
 This should happen very quickly, within a few minutes.

-Finished Sweet Chili Sauce Close Up
+Finished Sweet Chili Sauce Close Up.

 Share this recipe